 With all of the nondairy products out there, it's important to understand how subbing them for dairy will change a recipe.
 Here's how to get the dairy-free baking results you crave.

 Soy, almond, cashew, coconut and oat milk are just some of the nondairy milk alternatives in the refrigerator case these days.
 Each of these options varies in flavor and amounts of fat, sugar and protein.
-Because of the differences, a one-to-one substitution in recipes for baked goods (like those cookies you’re eating with your milk) is not always a wise idea.
+Because of the differences, a one-to-one substitution in recipes for baked goods is not always a wise idea.

 Baking with nondairy alternatives sometimes requires a little extra thought.
 Let’s break down how you can substitute non-dairy milk for dairy-free baking.

 Before we dive in, make sure you know everything there is to know about nondairy milk alternatives.